 In March 2019, American Airlines and Hyatt launched a loyalty partnership, offering reciprocal points earning and status opportunities.
 It has been a while since this partnership launched, so in this post I wanted to take an updated look at how it works.

-American & Hyatt points earning opportunities
+American & Hyatt offer reciprocal points earning & status

 Concierge Key members receive Globalist status